 Open house season is here!
 Whether you’re heading to a lakeside home in Wayzata or a hobby farm in Hudson, here are insights you can use as you tour open houses and determine your offer strategy.

-Understand the local market data
+Understand local market data

 Do consider the listing price as a starting point.
-Because inventory is tight in Minnesota and western Wisconsin, it will be difficult to purchase a home for less than the listing price.
+Because inventory is tight in Minnesota and western Wisconsin, it may be difficult to purchase a home for less than the listing price.
 If you are looking in a hot neighborhood, search for homes below your price range to ensure you aren’t priced out if the property goes into multiple offers.

 Touch, don’t rummage